dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

   yield get_data_chunked(account.get_ads, fields, states, chunk_size)
 ```

-`fields`: Retrives fields for each ad.
+`fields`: retrives fields for each ad.
 For example, “id”, “name”, “adset_id” etc.

-`states`: The possible states include "Active," "Paused," "Pending Review," "Disapproved,"
+`states`: the possible states include "Active," "Paused," "Pending Review," "Disapproved,"
 "Completed," and "Archived."

 ### Resources for `facebook_ads_source`

-Similar to resource `ads`, the following resources have been defined in the `__init__.py` for source
+Simlar to resource `ads`, the following resources have been defined in the `__init__.py` for source
 `facebook_ads_source`:

 | Resource     | Description                                                          |